btschwertfeger/BiasAdjustCXX/README.md

     -q 100
 ```
 The scipt `example_all_methods.run.sh` serves as an aexample on how to adjust the example data using all implemented methods.

+All methods to bias-adjust climate data can be found in `/src/CMethods.cxx`.
+These can be imported into a Jupyter Notebook (with c++ kernel) to test scripts and develop custom algorithms (see `/examples.ipynb`).
 ____
 ## Help
 ```bash